FelixVita/sample-python-project-structure/README.md

 For more info, see <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/sphinx-quickstart.html>

 Alternatively, you can watch the Real Python tutorial video series [Documenting Python Projects With Sphinx and Read the Docs](https://realpython.com/lessons/sphinx-basics-python/)

+### Sphinx Autodoc

+Sphinx supports extensions, and the `autodoc` extension reads pydoc and import it into your documentation.
+Autodoc ships with Sphinx, so all you need to do is add `sphinx.ext.autodoc` to `extensions` in your `conf.py` to enable it

+You can find an example `conf.py` file in the `docs` dir.

 ### Building the documentation